AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Exports the contacts in a .json file to the target path.

 - The `export` command only exports your contacts.
 It does not export the notes tagged to them.
+- Before executing the `export` command, add at least 1 contact using the `add` command.

 Format: `export TARGET_PATH`